-According to several newspaper articles that I have read the odds to get into the NYC Marathon are around 16-18 %.
-In 2017 for example, 98,247 runners applied for the NYC Marathon, the NYC Marathon lottery drew 16,211 (16.5%).
+According to several newspaper articles that I have read, the odds to get into the NYC Marathon are around 16-18 %.
+In 2017, for example, 98,247 runners applied for the NYC Marathon, the NYC Marathon lottery drew 16,211 (16.5%).
 So let’s be real, the odds aren’t too great.
 But you have a few more options: Let me explain!

-Ways to get into the NYC Marathon
+Ways to Gain Entry for the NYC Marathon

 - The NYC Marathon lottery